sony/esstra/util/README.md

 # ESSTRA Utility

-ESSTRA Utility is a Python script for accessing metadata in binary files embedded by ESSTRA Core.
+The ESSTRA Utility is a Python script for accessing metadata in binary files embedded by the ESSTRA Core.

 ## Status of This Version

-ESSTRA Utility is being developed on Ubuntu 22.04 with Python 3.10.12 installed on a x86\_64 PC.
+The ESSTRA Utility is being developed on Ubuntu 22.04 with Python 3.10.12 installed on a x86\_64 PC.

 This version of the ESSTRA Utility has features named `show`, `shrink`, `update` and `strip` as described below.

-Note that the specifications and features of ESSTRA Utility, the data formats and content of the metadata, as well as the input/output specifications of each tool are tentative and may change in the future versions.
+Note that the specifications and features of the ESSTRA Utility, the data formats and content of the metadata, as well as the input/output specifications of each tool are tentative and may change in the future versions.

 ## Prerequisite

-Since ESSTRA Utility depends on the [PyYAML](https://pyyaml.org/) module to handle YAML data, you may need to install it by, for example, typing:
+Since the ESSTRA Utility depends on the [PyYAML](https://pyyaml.org/) module to handle YAML data, you may need to install it by, for example, typing:

 ```sh